mycloudtutorials/aws-demos/aws-vpc-and-networking/04-vpc-endpoint/README.md

-# Setup AWS VPC with One Public And One Private Subnets and NAT Gateway
+# Setup AWS VPC with One Public And One Private Subnets and VPC Endpoint For S3

 ## Prerequisite
 Please follow the part 1 & 2, where we created the VPC, Public Subnet and Part 2 where we created Private Subnet